 Shutdown the database (voltadmin shutdown).

-Create a new database using the voltdb create option, the newly recompiled catalog, and starting in admin mode (specified in the deployment file).
+Create a new database using the voltdb create option and starting in admin mode (specified in the deployment file).

 Restore the snapshot created in Step #3 (voltadmin restore).

 Return the database to normal operations (voltadmin resume).

 $ # Issue once $ voltadmin pause $ voltadmin save --blocking /opt/archive/ mydb $ voltadmin shutdown $ # Issue next command on all servers $ voltdb create --deployment=deployment.xml \ --host=voltsvr1 \ --license=~/license.xml $ # Issue only once $ sqlcmd 1> load classes storedprocs.jar; 2> file newschema.sql; 3> exit $ voltadmin restore /opt/archive mydb $ voltadmin resume

 The key point to remember when adding new constraints is that there is the possibility that the restore operation will fail if existing records violate the new constraint.
 This is why it is important to make sure your database contents are compatible with the new schema before performing the update.